KUCINGOREN8/FinProj_FE_TokoHappy/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## Installation Notes

-To install Icon -> npm i lucide-react
+To install Icon : npm i lucide-react
-To install Router -> npm i react-router-dom
+To install Router : npm i react-router-dom

 Currently, two official plugins are available: